Stay Informed, Always

 Granting Push Notification Permissions

-The initial screenshot displays the phase after logging in, where users are encouraged to authorize push notifications.
+After logging in for the first time, users are encouraged to authorize push notifications.
 Users also have the option to activate “Critical Alerts”.
 Upon selecting this checkbox, the iOS system will prompt for the necessary permissions, as depicted in the subsequent screen.

 2